How Long Does Cross Stitch Take? 40–200+ Hours (Realistic Guide)

 | 35+ | Add 50%+ | Complex thread management, slow sections |

 A 100×100 pattern with 10 colors might take 100 hours.
 The same pattern with 35 colors could take 150-175 hours—not because there are more stitches, but because you're constantly switching threads.
+Browsing the DMC color chart can help you spot near-duplicate shades worth merging.

 This is why reducing colors in your pattern can dramatically cut completion time without noticeably affecting the final result.
-StitchMate's FLOW Score measures exactly this kind of complexity—patterns with higher FLOW scores have fewer scattered stitches and more efficient color placement, making them faster to complete.
+Stitchmate's FLOW Score measures exactly this kind of complexity—patterns with higher FLOW scores have fewer scattered stitches and more efficient color placement, making them faster to complete.

 How fabric count affects time